awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

 + **Minimal** – This image type is based on a [minimal base image](https://gallery.ecr.aws/eks-distro-build-tooling/eks-distro-minimal-base-iptables) maintained by Amazon EKS Distro, which contains minimal packages and doesn't have shells\.
 For more information, see [Amazon EKS Distro](https://distro.eks.amazonaws.com/)\.<a name="kube-proxy-latest-versions-table"></a><a name="kube-proxy-latest-tags"></a>

 **Latest available self\-managed `kube-proxy` container image version for each Amazon EKS cluster version**

 | Image type | `1.26` | `1.25` | `1.24` | `1.23` | `1.22` | `1.21` | `1.20` |
 | --- | --- | --- | --- | --- | --- | --- | --- |
 | kube\-proxy \(default type\) | v1\.26\.2\-eksbuild\.1 | v1\.25\.6\-eksbuild\.2 | v1\.24\.10\-eksbuild\.2 | v1\.23\.16\-eksbuild\.2 | v1\.22\.17\-eksbuild\.2 | v1\.21\.14\-eksbuild\.2 | v1\.20\.15\-eksbuild\.2 |
 | kube\-proxy \(minimal type\) | v1\.26\.2\-minimal\-eksbuild\.1 | v1\.25\.6\-minimal\-eksbuild\.2 | v1\.24\.10\-minimal\-eksbuild\.1 | v1\.23\.16\-minimal\-eksbuild\.2 | v1\.22\.17\-minimal\-eksbuild\.2 | v1\.21\.14\-minimal\-eksbuild\.4 | v1\.20\.15\-minimal\-eksbuild\.4 |

+The kube-proxy images since 1.25 version are only shipped as minimal type.
+The default type image is symlinked to minimal type.

 **Important**
 When you [update an Amazon EKS add\-on type](managing-add-ons.md#updating-an-add-on), you specify a valid Amazon EKS add\-on version, which might not be a version listed in this table\.
 This is because [Amazon EKS add\-on](eks-add-ons.md#add-ons-kube-proxy) versions don't always match container image versions specified when updating the self\-managed type of this add\-on\.
 When you update the self\-managed type of this add\-on, you specify a valid container image version listed in this table\.